jettjaniak/chainscope/README.md

 # Implicit Post-Hoc Rationalization

 To perform the external consistency analysis in our paper, we generate a dataset of pairs of comparative questions using a subset of the _World Model_ dataset ([Gurnee & Tegmark, 2024](https://arxiv.org/abs/2310.02207)).
 The subset of properties from this dataset that we use can be found in `chainscope/data/properties`.
 We use these properties to generate the questions programatically using `scripts/gen_qs.py`.

-The generated datasets can be found in `chainscope/data/questions` (yamls starting with "wm").
+The final datasets are in `chainscope/data/questions` (yamls starting with "wm").

 We generate CoT responses for the models using `scripts/gen_cots.py`, and evaluate them using `scripts/eval_cots.py`.
+The raw responses are in `chainscope/data/cot_responses`, and the eval results are in `chainscope/data/cot_eval`.

-# Restoration Errors and Unfaithful Shortcuts
+# Restoration Errors

-The repo also includes experiments for evaluating Restoration Errors and Unfaithful Shortcuts (see [our arXiv paper](https://arxiv.org/abs/2503.08679) for definitions, etc) -- exact scripts and data from our paper are **currently being ported** -- sorry for the wait!

-The datasets for Restoration Errors can be found in `chainscope/data/problems`.
+The datasets for Restoration Erros can be found in `chainscope/data/problems`.
+We generate responses using `scripts/gen_cot_paths.py`, and evaluate them with `scripts/eval_cot_paths.py`.
+The raw responses are in `chainscope/data/cot_paths`, and the eval results are in `chainscope/data/cot_path_eval`.

-## `putnamlike` scripts
+# Unfaithful Shortcuts

-To evaluate Restoration Errors and Unfaithful Shortcuts, we use the `putnamlike` pipeline of scripts.
+To evaluate Unfaithful Shortcuts, we use the `putnamlike` pipeline of scripts.

 1. `putnamlike0_save_rollouts.py`
 2. `putnamlike1_are_rollouts_correct.py`